 During this forex trading hours the most active deals in the market exchange operations are the US dollar against the yen (USDJPY), the euro against the yen (EURJPY), the US dollar against the euro (EURUSD) and the Australian dollar against the US dollar (AUDUSD).

-Forex trading activity reaches its maximum level when the New York trading hours opens and US banks begin to work, and European dealers return after their lunch break.
-The influence of European and American banks is similar, so no significant changes take place in Forex compared to the start of the European session.
+Forex trading activity reaches its maximum level when the New York trading hours open and US banks begin to work, and European dealers return after their lunch break.
+The influence of European and American banks is similar, so no significant changes take place in Forex compared to the start of the European trading session.
 However, after the termination of the European market volatility may be higher.
 Often this is observed on Friday, before the weekend.
-The American session is more aggressive in trade than others.
+The American trading session is more aggressive in trade than others.